ekwao9/Wireless-Network-Security/README.md

 # Wireless-Network-Security
 In this repository, I will share my projects and papers related to wireless network security.
 Fancy USRP based projects?
-Your right plug soon!
+This plug kicks off with 5G testbed implementation with USRP soon!